leo-editor/leo-editor/leo/doc/importers.md

 ##Indentation
 **Strict** languages are languages like python for which leading whitespace (lws) is particularly important.

-Stage one never changes lws.
-However, stage one *can* create indented `@others` and section references.
+Stage 1 never changes lws.
+However, stage 1 *can* create indented `@others` and section references.
 When Leo eventually writes the file, such lws will affect the indentation of the output file.

 Only stage 2 removes lws.  **`i.undent`** does this, using the following trick.
 In a round-about way (too complex and uninteresting to describe here), **`i.common_lws`** *ignores* blank lines and comments.
 So `i.undent` can remove maximum lws from all lines.
 By definition, *there won't be enough lws for underindented comments*, so `i.undent` prepends Leo's underindented escape string to such lines.

 **Important**: importers maintain no global indentation counts, even for python.
 This works because `i.run` verifies that the lws in the python file is consistent with the present `@tabwidth`.
 As a result, the lws before `@others` and section references *will turn out to be correct*.
 It's clever, and it's not obvious.

+**Important**: The net effect of the code is to *regularize* indentation for non-strict languages.
+Source files for languages like xml, html and javascript can have *randomly indented* lines.
+There is surely no way to preserve random indentation in a Leonine way, and no *reason* to do so.
+Converting source code to a typical Leo outline improves the code markedly.
 #The ScanState classes
 ScanState classes are needed only for importers for languages containing strings, comments, etc. When present, the ScanState class consists of a manditory **`context`** ivar, and optional ivars counting indentation level and bracket levels.